It's best to consider your open rates and view rates separately when troubleshooting lower engagement. Roughly speaking:

 9. Subject lines and GIFs

 Customise the subject line of your delivery email to boost open rates.
 See here for how to do it and consider testing subject lines in relatively large batches of 40-50 bonjoros a piece to test their impact.
+User your brand name and reference the action the recipient took to be receiving the message to make it recognizable.

 We can also turn the first few seconds of your bonjoros into a gif that will play in the recipients inbox.
 There are a few things to consider with gifs - not all email clients support them as default, they can be a bit harder to get right, but if they are done well they can boost your results.
 See more here